 Based on my experience, I don’t believe that there is any EFT therapy scam.
 After all, the basic information is given away for free.
 There’s no commitment at all save the willingness to try something new.
 And Gary Craig, the founder of EFT, as well as the subsequent practitioners have always cautioned that it should be a substitute for other therapies or healing modalities.
 But since it’s free and noninvasive, why not give it a try?

 Craig, by the way, is a student of A Course in Miracles.
 I think in many respects his great success with EFT is owed in large part to ideas of healing articulated by Jesus in the ACIM text and workbook.
 There, we learn that healing is not something that we do so much as something that we get out of the way for – Jesus does it and we are, if you will, mere channels.

 If you believe in EFT, then it’s going to produce results for you.
-But I should add that not all practitioners are ACIM teachers and students.
-Therefore, there is a lot of work being done right now to validate tapping therapy.
+That may well be the bottom line.
+There is a lot of work being done right now to validate tapping therapy.
 There is a long history of the body’s energy fields – Asian medicine in particular has made use of this model in acupuncture.
 We know through contemporary physics (especially quantum physics) that the mind is more powerful – and its effects more broad-reaching – than we originally understood.

 In general, what is given away for free – and what can be applied on one’s own – does not fall into the category of either a scam or a hoax.
 If you are partial to energy healing in particular, or alternative therapies in general, then it EFT is probably worth exploring.
 That’s not to say that if you venture into the world of professional practitioners you don’t need to be sensible about who you work with.
 Caveat Emptor!